JoJo2nd/JoJo2nd.github.io/drafts/YYYY-MM-DD-getting-started.md

 #### Build a PC to PlayStation cable ####

 My PC to PlayStation cable was built from [this awesome guide][16].
 I'll elaborate on some of the details here as I think I used slightly different components to what is suggested in the guide.
 One thing to note is that there seems to be two types of cable detailed on the internet.
 A 'PSXSerial' cable and a SIOCON cable I build here.
 The SIOCON cable will work in all situations but the PSXSerial only works in some cases (because it lacks hand shaking lines).
-It requires extra effort from me but I went and built the fully SIOCONs compatable cable.
+It requires extra effort but I my options to be open later so I built the fully SIOCONs compatable cable.

 First thing I did was grab a [PlayStation Link Cable from eBay][17][^6] and chop it in half.
 I needed to figure out which of the 8 wires in the cable are used for which lines/signals.
 As an aside, the PlayStation serial I/O port looks to use a bastardized RS-232 protocol[^7] running at Half Duplex with some of the signals inverted (I could be wrong here, don't take my word for it).
 This means we have 8 lines/wires/signals to work out.
 * GND - Ground (not interesting)